Courchevel Ski Holidays

 Tackle one of the most challenging black runs in Europe – Courchevel's very own ‘Grand Couloir'.

-You might say that Courchevel is the perfect ski resort for intermediates, and most people would struggle to argue against that.
+You might say that Courchevel ski holidays are the perfect choice for intermediates, and most people would struggle to argue against that.
 Long runs, mainly blue and red graded, immaculately groomed are served by a decent lift system that seems to cope well with the numbers, even during the peak holiday weeks.
 Most intermediate skiers could keep themselves perfectly happy in the Courchevel ski boundary area for a whole week, but of course there's the chance to explore the vast and seemingly endless Three Valleys system that has its challenges in terms of ski runs, but generally offers a veritable smorgasbord of intermediate style skiing that brings people back year after year.

 hIGH ALTITUDE & SNOW SURE